originrose/cortex/design.md

   functions which will then fit the model and run in the cloud on a giant cluster spun up for them.

+### High Level Model and Hyperparameter Abstractions

+You want parameter search methods to have access to:

+* Model generation (using hyperparameters), e.g. HOF/Ctor for Model, parameters of inputs
+* Data flow description (preprocessing first, etc.?)
+* Accuracy/Loss (model level differs from NN optimizers, useful for scoring models in ensembles a la Boosting model weights as well as parameter search.)

+These abstractions could be protocol/interface level, data descriptors a la `spec`, etc. Ideally you could pipe any of this data flow description into a DAG:

+* An execution model that can cache or otherwise take advantage of previously executed work.
+  * Kagglers manually hack this in by ensembling CSVs, [example](https://github.com/MLWave/Kaggle-Ensemble-Guide/blob/master/kaggle_avg.py)
+* An execution model that can evaluate model components for search in parallel as appropriate.